Citus 11.1 is out! Now you can shard Postgres without interruption. Read all about it in Marco’s 11.1 blog. 💥

-There are still a few limitations to be aware of: Indexes and update/delete are not supported, and it is best to avoid single-row inserts, since compression only works well in batches.
+There are still a few limitations to be aware of: update and delete are not yet supported, and it is best to avoid single-row inserts, since compression only works well in batches.
 We plan to address these limitations in upcoming Citus releases, but you can also avoid them by using partitioning.

 If you partition time series data by time, you can use row-based storage for recent partitions to enable single-row, update/delete/upsert and indexes—while using columnar storage to archive data that is no longer changing.
 To make this easy, we also added a function to compress all your old partitions in one go:

 -- compress all partitions older than 7 days CALL alter_old_partitions_set_access_method('orders_partitioned', now() - interval '7 days', 'columnar');